 3: Franz Josef Glacier

-Head through the rainforest onto a rocky riverbed for views of the terminal face of this stunning glacier and glacier valley.
+Head through the rainforest to see the terminal face of this stunning glacier and its valley.

 4: Mou Waho Island Eco Sanctuary

-Cruise over the clear, deep waters of Lake Wanaka to a predator-free island, home to precious rare birds.
+Cruise over the clear waters of Lake Wanaka to a predator-free island, home to precious rare birds.

 5: Queenstown and the Routeburn Track

-Experience another of our Great Walks and one of the world’s most magnificent trails before heading to Queenstown, the adventure capital of New Zealand.
+Experience one of the world’s most magnificent trails before heading to Queenstown, the adventure capital of New Zealand.

 Helicopter into Martins Bay, sleep in a wilderness lodge and walk on the Hollyford Track.

-Board a custom-built boat to cruise to the face of the Tasman Glacier with its 500 year-old ice crystals within touching distance.
+Cruise to the face of the Tasman Glacier to gaze in awe at its 500 year-old ice crystals.

 World Heritage Day-by-Day Itinerary